Boycott, Divestment and Sanctions: Anti-BDS laws and resolutions

 In response to BDS, several legislatures have passed laws designed to hinder people and organizations from boycotting Israel and goods from Israeli settlements.
 Proponents of such laws say that they are necessary because BDS is a form of antisemitism.
-After passage of these laws, Dickinson, Texas, residents found they had to certify they would not boycott Israel in order to qualify for relief for damages caused by Hurricane Harvey; a math teacher in Kansas had to pledge not to boycott Israel as a condition for being paid her state salary; and an Arkansas newspaper was asked to sign an anti-boycott pledge in order to be paid for the advertising it ran for Arkansas State University.
+Modern boycott laws regarding Israel mirror those of apartheid-era South Africa but in reverse: governments once compelled compliance with South Africa boycotts but now prohibit participation in Israel boycotts, using tools like tax penalties, contract restrictions, and criminal liability.
+U.S. policy since the 1970s—through federal laws like the Ribicoff Amendment and Export Administration Amendments, as well as state-level legislation—has treated boycotts of Israel as discriminatory economic conduct, not protected expression, a view reinforced by bipartisan consensus and constitutional precedent.
+These laws pursue three goals: (1) preventing state resources from supporting boycotts of a key U.S. ally, (2) promoting trade with Israel, and (3) shielding Jews, Israelis, and Palestinians in Israeli-controlled areas from BDS's discriminatory effects.
+After passage of these laws, Dickinson, Texas, residents found they had to certify they would not boycott Israel in order to qualify for relief for damages caused by Hurricane Harvey; a math teacher in Kansas had to pledge not to boycott Israel to be paid her state salary; and an Arkansas newspaper was asked to sign an anti-boycott pledge to be paid for the advertising it ran for Arkansas State University.

 David Kaye, the UN special rapporteur on the promotion and protection of the right to freedom of opinion and expression, has said that boycotts have long been regarded as a legitimate form of expression, that such legislation against BDS appears to "repress a particular political viewpoint" while failing international legal criteria for "permissible restraints on speech" insofar as these laws contradict Article 19(2) of the International Covenant on Civil and Political Rights (ICCPR), a covenant to which the United States is a signatory.